rikimbili/Glasscord-Installer-for-VSCode/readme.md

 - A working 32 or 64 bit Windows computer (no Linux support sadly :( but I might add it in the future).
 - Visual Studio Code or Discord installed(I will add discord support in a future update).
 - A CSS loader/injector.
 [Refer to the "What's this?" section to learn more]
-- A brain or an AI that can interpret this readme file, in case you are the latter, greetings fellow non-human.

 # [=============> Installation <=============]